notilyze/Faster-R-CNN-Object-Detection/README.md

 - image_bbox_slicer: https://github.com/acl21/image_bbox_slicer
 - Object-Detection-Metrics: https://github.com/rafaelpadilla/Object-Detection-Metrics

-I have made edits to all three projects to make it all work.
-Also I did some changes that improved speed performances in Object-Detection-Metrics and I made some changes such that objects that are sliced into more than 2 boxes, are still having correct labels in all of the resulting slices.
+Edits have been made to all three projects to minimize the need of changing formats in data.
+Also in that process some changes were made that improve speed performance in Object-Detection-Metrics and some changes are made in image_bbox_slicer, to make sure that objects that are sliced into more than 2 tiles, are still having correct labels in all of the resulting slices.

-To avoid clashes in package versions, I created three environments within Anaconda (use the .yml files for easy installation):
+To avoid clashes in package versions, three environments should be created within Anaconda (use the .yml files for easy installation):
 - kbardool: To do everything related to the original kbardool repository: training and testing the algorithm
 - slice: To do everything related to image_bbox_slicer
-- opencv: To do everything related to Object-Detection-Metrics and to run all files that connect the three original repositories.
+- opencv: To do everything related to Object-Detection-Metrics and to run all files that connect the three original repositories (names of these .py-files start with 'opencv').

-Please have a look at Overview Image-Detection.svg for an overview of all python files and their relation to each other.
+Please have a look at 'Overview Image-Detection.svg' for an overview of all python files and their relation to each other.

 Some things that you might run into:
 - Input images that were used in this project were all .png images.